devdogfish/etpzp-sms/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 # TODO

-- Move all messages where an gateway Api error got returned, to **Failed** page, and add an error code so that the user can ask for tech support/help and they can research the error code then.
+1. Move all messages where an gateway Api error got returned, to **Failed** page, and add an error code so that the user can ask for tech support/help and they can research the error code then.
-  Testing:
-- The default behavior should be no selected recipient and when you press a arrow key the start getting selected
-- contacts don't show up in suggested.
-- When searching and then deleting to then re-searching, we get no search results
+2. For scheduled messages, it would be better to do polling WHEN THE USER LOGS IN because when our server is not running we might lose callbacks
+  - Create a separate thread to get the delivery status while loading everything else
 #### AFTER THAT - SCHEDULED PAGE:
 - On new-message, fix the popup bugs, as well as functionality for the buttons in the select dropdown and the schedule now button.
 - Make it so that the form doesn't get automatically submitted, the date should get chosen, and the submit button should change to schedule for...
 - Add the correct date formatting for scheduled messages, and also display scheduled messages in a different way so that it is easier to tell when they will be sent.
 What should this look like